This post may contain affiliate links. Please read our disclosure policy.

 Frosting

-- In a large mixing bowl, beat the butter until creamy.
-Add cream cheese and beat until mixed with butter and fluffy.
-Add sugar a little at a time, scraping down the sides and bottom of bowl, beating just until blended.
-Add vanilla and salt and mix well.
+- Add 4 cups powdered sugar a little at a time, scraping down the sides and bottom of bowl, beating just until blended.
+Add 2 teaspoons pure vanilla extract and a pinch of salt and mix well.

 Notes

-- One 1-ounce bottle of red food coloring will turn the cake a light red while two will give it a deeper red.
+- One 1-ounce bottle of red food coloring will turn the cake a light red, while two will give it a deeper red.
 I use two bottles.

 Nutrition